 |Height||5' 10" (1.78 m)|

-Mini Bio (3)
+Mini Bio (1)

-Through the aid and encouragement of his wife and her contacts, he eventually wrangled screen tests for both Twentieth Century-Fox and MGM Turned down by the first studio, he signed with MGM at a rather low pay scale of $300 a week.
-At MGM Keenan became THE utilitarian character player, adept at playing almost anything handed to him.
+Through the aid and encouragement of his wife and her contacts, he eventually wrangled screen tests for both 20th Century-Fox and MGM.
+Turned down by the first studio, he signed with Metro-Goldwyn-Mayer at a rather low pay scale of $300 a week.
+At MGM, Keenan became the utilitarian character player, adept at playing almost anything handed to him.
 Balding, homely but with real distinctive, imposing features, he made his unbilled debut in Somewhere I'll Find You (1942), and went on to play a grab-bag of shady brutes, usually in comic relief style.
 He was Gene Kelly's agent in For Me and My Gal (1942), a gangster in Lost Angel (1943), a soldier buddy to Robert Walker in See Here, Private Hargrove (1944) and its sequel; a drunk in a diner in The Clock (1945); Lucille Ball's tipsy beau in the Katharine Hepburn / Spencer Tracy vehicle Without Love (1945); and a news editor paired up with Ms. Ball again in Easy to Wed (1946).
 Moreover, he was given "B" co-star assignments in lesser material such as The Thrill of Brazil (1946), No Leave, No Love (1946) and The Cockeyed Miracle (1946).

 Two sons were born to Keenan and Eve during the war years but he and Eve soon drifted apart.
-In 1946 the couple filed divorce papers with a third-party involvement in the form of family close friend and MGM star Van Johnson.
+In 1946, the couple filed divorce papers with a third-party involvement in the form of family close friend and MGM star Van Johnson.
 Eve went on to marry Johnson the day after the couple's divorce was decreed in 1947.
 Keenan's second marriage in 1949 to Betty Jane Butler lasted only four years.

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com

 |Sharley Hudson||(8 January 1954 - 14 October 1986) ( his death) ( 3 children)|